ludwig247/SCAM/README.md

 SCAM deprecated
 ============
-The developedment of SCAM is continued [here](https://github.com/ludwig247/DeSCAM)
+The developedment of SCAM is continued [here](https://github.com/ludwig247/DeSCAM) as DeSCAM.